7 things you need to know before going to Paris - Paris Travel Blog

 Such occurrences disproportionately affect residents of the city’s northern areas and suburbs.

 Traveling to Paris?
-Here Are Some Tips and Tricks for Getting There.
+Here Are Some Nifty Tips for Getting There.

 Make a Reservation for Your Flight